RonenNess/GeonBit.UI/README.md

 - Improved the way lists and dropdown works + fixed selection color.
 - Adding entity functions now return the newly added entity.

+## 3.0.2.1

+- Fixed bug with dropdown width when its size is relative (for example 0.5f).
+- Fixed tooltip text for complex entities like dropdown and lists.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.